i-cortez/FavoriteRecipes/README.md

-# FavoriteRecipes
+# My Favorite Recipes
-A simple website sharing my favorite recipes.
+This is a simple website created to share some of my favorite recipes.
+Its purpose is to demonstrate basic HTML knowledge.